maberizk/github-search/README.md

 ## Welcome! 👋

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
-These premium challenges are perfect portfolio pieces, so please feel free to use what you create in your portfolio to show others.

 **To do this challenge, you need a good understanding of HTML, CSS, and JavaScript.**